When Giants Clash: Kubernetes vs Docker Swarm

 Docker Swarm provides simplistic features supported by additional third party features you can get through plugins.
 Docker Swarm also provides high availability through redundancy, quick and easy setup, and faster container deployment and scalability.

-You might also like: Kubernetes Tutorial: Running a Rails App in Kubernetes
+You might also like: Docker Vs Kubernetes Explained

 On the other hand, Kubernetes is much richer in features, especially automated ones that can minimize the time spent on managing deployment.
 Automation features offered by Kubernetes include self-healing capabilities, monitoring, and horizontal scaling.
 Although, it’s much harder to set up and slower to deploy compared to Docker Swarm.